jcassidy91/AtlasBuild/README.md

-Collect the three stars.
-If you get to the big ugly tree, you went too far
+Collect the star at the top of the gardens.
+You'll need to rejuvenate two different berry types by restoring the water flow to each of their trees hidden in the gardens.

 ### Controls: